 A 20% bulking factor has been included in the volumes above.
 Some topsoil material maybe retained on site for use in landscaped areas.
-During the excavations, HGV traffic is estimated to be a maximum of 10 movements per hour with a total of approximately 4,258no. truck movements.
+During the excavations, HGV traffic is estimated to be a maximum of 13no. two-way movements per hour.
+The excavations at Phase 1 will generate the highest number of truck movements.
+This is assessed over an approximate three month period, where it is estimated that there will be 5,236no two-way truck movements or approximately 375no two-way movements per week.

 The overlap of excavations at each Phase will be determined by the Contractor, but it is envisaged that the excavation period and associated truck movements would be over a two to three month period.

 The majority of the excavations can utilise battered excavations, but some vertical temporary retaining walls will be required at localised areas along the existing avenue and near existing trees to be retained.
 The temporary retaining walls will include bored piles.
 All excavation banks shall be protected and inspected regularly.
-The accompanying drawing W3683-DR-1040-00 identifies the basement / undercroft excavation extent and the proximity to the site boundaries.
+The accompanying drawing W3683-DR-1040-05 identifies the basement / undercroft excavation extent and the proximity to the site boundaries.
+A second and more comprehensive site investigation was carried out in early 2022.
+A total of eight rotary cores were carried out across the site and the bedrock was identified at 10.5m to